hmrc/vat-subscription/README.md

 The API version features are set to "Latest" when they are working correctly against the most recent DES spec.
 If there is a need to implement upcoming functionality that would not work yet in Production, the old version can be referred to as "Pre-release".

-["enableNewStatusIndicators"]
-When on this will use the following mandation statuses:
-"MTDfB Exempt", "MTDfB", "Non MTDfB" or "Non Digital"

 ## Endpoints

 ### GET /vat-subscription/:vatNumber/mandation-status